 Why do you want to leave your current employer?

-A: State how you are looking for a new challenge, more responsibility, experience and a change of environment.
+A: in response to this HR interview question state how you are looking for a new challenge, more responsibility, experience and a change of environment.
 Do not be negative in your reasons for leaving.
 It is rarely appropriate to cite salary as your primary motivator.

 Why have you applied for this particular job?

-A: The employer is looking for evidence that the job suits you, fits in with your general aptitudes, coincides with your long-term goals and involves doing things you enjoy.
+A: Through this HR interview question the employer is looking for evidence that the job suits you, fits in with your general aptitudes, coincides with your long-term goals and involves doing things you enjoy.
 Make sure you have a good understanding of the role and the organisation, and describe the attributes of the organisation that interest you most.

 It is not our abilities that show what we truly are, it is our choices – Harry Potter and the Chamber of Secrets (2002) – Dumbledore (Richard Harris)